conancat/fbscrape/readme.md

 Good for backing up images for Facebook pages and other purposes that I shall not mention.

+This is a work in progress.
+If you find any bugs or have any suggestions, please let me know!

+I'm not a stalker, I swear!

 ## Install

-Make sure you have NodeJS installed.
+Make sure you have NodeJS and NPM installed.
 Then do:

     npm install fbscrap -g